exercism/v3/languages/csharp/exercises/concept/enums/.docs/instructions.md

 You are tasked with creating a program that will accept HTML Response Codes and output a value that's easily human readable.

-### 1. Given a code, display it in human language.
+### 1. Given a response code, display it in human language.

 You are given a list of three basic codes that you should implement:
 - 200 means `Success`